Kayli/logspub/math/systems-theory.md

   - focused on patterns and deterministic laws of dynamical systems that are highly sensitive to initial conditions

 - simplest chaotic systems
   - logistic map
     - is a polynomial mapping (quadratic)
     - is a recurrence relation
     - chaotic at r ≈ 3.56995

   - double-rod pendulum (double pendulum, chaos pendulum)
-    - mechanical
+    - illustrates a simple mechanical system with short prediction horizon